fiberbit/yoda-zabbix/README.md

 	zabbix_version

-To be added to your environment configuration file in group_vars/xxxx.yml or as --extra-vars "zabbix_version=vx.y.z" on the commandline
+To be added to your environment configuration file in group_vars/xxxx.yml or as --extra-vars "zabbix_version=vx.y.z" or "zabbix_version=release-1.5" on the commandline

 ## Pre-shared-key and psk-identity handling